snakemake/snakemake/docs/snakefiles/rules.rst

 the scheduler will ensure that the given resources are not exceeded by running jobs.
 Resources are always meant to be specified as total per job, not by thread (i.e. above ``mem_mb=100`` in rule ``a`` means that any job from rule ``a`` will require ``100`` megabytes of memory in total, and not per thread).

+**Importantly**, there are some :ref:`standard resources <snakefiles-standard-resources>` that should be considered before making up your own.

 In general, resources are just names to the Snakemake scheduler, i.e., Snakemake does not check on the resource consumption of jobs in real time.
 Instead, resources are used to determine which jobs can be executed at the same time without exceeding the limits specified at the command line.
 Apart from making Snakemake aware of hybrid-computing architectures (e.g. with a limited number of additional devices like GPUs) this allows us to control scheduling in various ways, e.g. to limit IO-heavy jobs by assigning an artificial IO-resource to them and limiting it via the ``--resources`` flag.